The 516th film I have seen in theaters…

 star-wars-the-rise-of-skywalker-d-o-1166873-1280x0

 While we are on a droid detour, BB8 gets a new pal D-O, a little wheel droid that has been mistreated by the Sith.
 He is cute and funny with his synthesized voice.
 That said, neither of them do very much this time around.
 3PO is the main droid presence.
-Still not sure why BB8 wan’t in the X-Wing with Poe.
+Still not sure why BB8 wasn’t in the X-Wing with Poe.

 tumblr_ps47buio9f1tmpdu8o1_1280